tsoding/Murayact/README.md

 ## Screencast

 This was developed on a livestream.
-You can watch a recording here:
+You can watch the recording here:

 [![thumbnail](./thumbnail.png)](https://www.youtube.com/watch?v=sk0VFcOeTAw)